-A search warrant allows the police to search you1, your home, your car, your place of business, or any other specified area suspected of containing evidence of illegal activity.
-Once they find what they are looking for, the search warrant authorizes the officers to seize that evidence.2
+A search warrant in California allows the police to search a person, a residence, a vehicle, a place of business, or any other specified area suspected of containing evidence of illegal activity.
+Once police find the evidence they are seeking, the search warrant allows officers to seize that evidence.

 Unless a search is (1) authorized by your consent, (2) incident to a lawful arrest, or (3) under some other recognized exception, it must be executed pursuant to a valid search warrant.